 The Classic British Flat Races

-British classics is used as a collective term to include Britain’s five elite races.
+British classics are used as a collective term to include Britain’s five elite races.

-• 1,000 Guineas Stakes – an almost identical race to the 2000 Guineas, the 1000 race is the day after 2000 Guineas at the same location Newmarket racecourse.
+- 1,000 Guineas Stakes – an almost identical race to the 2000 Guineas, the 1000 Guineas is the day after the 2000 Guineas at the same location, Newmarket racecourse.
 However, the 1000 Guineas caters for 3-year-old and older fillies only.
-Along with Epsom Oaks and St. Leger Stakes, it forms as part of the Fillies Triple Crown.
+Along with the Epsom Oaks and St. Leger Stakes, it forms part of the Fillies Triple Crown.

-• Epsom Derby – one of the most renowned national sporting events, the Epsom Derby race is considered to be the biggest race of the five classic races.
+- Epsom Derby – one of the most renowned national sporting events, the Epsom Derby race is considered to be the biggest of the five classic races.
 This is a one-mile four-furlong race for 3-year-old colts and fillies.

 British Triple Crown Races